SaurabhMulay999/salesforce-interview-questions/Readme.md

   <a href="https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_bulk_sharing_creating_with_apex.htm">Sharing using apex</a>

   ##### difference betn Profile and Role:
   profiles are not in hierarchy while roles are in hierarchy.
-Profile is mandatory while role is not.
+Profile is mandatory while role is not. checkout the other differences as well.

+  ** Notes:**

+  1.when changing the objects owd to private, the salesforce initiate the internal process and it will create a object OBJECT__sharing and then it'll set owd to private.
+  2. profile is responsible to accessability of record while role is responsible for visibility of record.
+  3.